jlfaucher/executor/sandbox/jlf/_changes.md

 <!-- ======================================================================= -->
-## 13. Order of the argument checks for the boolean operators
+## 13. Order of argument checking for Boolean operators
 <!-- ======================================================================= -->

-Changed the order of the argument checks for the boolean operators.
+Changed the order of argument checking for Boolean operators.
 In case of wrong value on both sides, the error about the right side was raised first.

 It's more clear to report an error about the left side when both sides are wrong, otherwise you have the wrong impression that only the right side is wrong (the evaluation is from left to right).